quxflux/sorting_network_cpp/README.md

   {
     int data[N];

-    // by default std::less<T> is used as comparator, custom comparators
+    // by default, std::less<T> is used as the comparator; custom comparators
     // may be passed as follows:

     // custom comparators